 - Spread manure in spring and summer, not when the ground is frozen or in rainy seasons when it may just wash away.
-(This means you'll need to stockpile stall waste at times; see the box on page 56 for some storage tips.)
+(This means you'll need to stockpile stall waste at times).

 - Don't spread on floodplains or other areas where water runs seasonally or after rains, near wellheads and other groundwater sources, in areas where the water table is high or on slopes bordering streams and ponds.

 - Apply a nitrogen fertilizer if your fresh stall waste contains sawdust or wood shavings.
 Microbes that break down the wood products draw nitrogen from the soil, and that can stunt plant growth.
 Nitrogen fertilizer counteracts the effect.
 Or, to avoid the problem completely, compost manure before spreading it.

 Tip: Contact your local Cooperative Extension office for advice on testing soil and developing a nutrient management plan, a plan that outlines your farm's manure production, soil fertility and recommended manure application rates.
 Local soil and water conservation districts or a local branch of the Natural Resources Conservation Service can help you identify seasonal wetlands and other sensitive areas where manure shouldn't be spread.

 Composting turns stall wastes into a ready-to-use, nutrient-packed soil enhancer.